How to Register a Trademark with the USPTO FAQ

 For information on distinctiveness vs. descriptiveness, see Qualifying for Trademark Protection FAQ.

-You may still apply for federal registration, if you have a bona fide intent to use the trademark in interstate commerce.
+You may still apply for federal registration if you have a bona fide intent to use the trademark in interstate commerce, even if you are not currently doing so.
 The mark must still meet the same requirements as any other submission, but you will need to file an intent to use (ITU) application, along with an additional fee, when submitting to the USPTO (see below for application process).
 The ITU gives you an 18 month window (extendable to 24 months) to begin using the trademark in commerce.

 The USPTO will refuse registration for trademarks which: